google/nsjail/README.md

 This is NOT an official Google product.
 ***

-### What is it
+### Overview
 NsJail is a process isolation tool for Linux.
-It utilizes Linux namespace subsystem, resource limits, and the seccomp-bpf syscall filters from the Linux kernel.
+It utilizes Linux namespace subsystem, resource limits, and the seccomp-bpf syscall filters of the Linux kernel.

-It can help with (among other things):
+It can help you with (among other things):
   * Isolating __networking services__ (e.g. web, time, DNS), by isolating them from the rest of the OS
   * Hosting computer security challenges (so-called __CTFs__)
   * Containing invasive syscall-level OS __fuzzers__